 In 2022 we faced numerous challenges in our operating environment.
-COVID-19 travel restrictions continued to prevent most cross-border travel between China and Hong Kong throughout the year, suppressing the retail and real estate sectors in Hong Kong.
-For the global toy industry, the year began with backlogs at various parts of the supply chain and difficulties in meeting consumer demand.
+The year began with backlogs at various parts of the supply chain and difficulties in meeting consumer demand.
 Starting in Spring, as food and energy prices increased dramatically as a result of conflict in Europe, non-essential goods (including toys) began to experience a slowdown.
 The pull-forward in inventory purchases as a response to supply chain disruptions now became a challenge to digest.
 Many retailers pulled back on orders, which further compounded inventory issues.
 Against this backdrop, overall toy sales in the US, our largest market, declined by 4% in unit terms and was flat in dollar terms compared to 2021.

-Our property investments and property management businesses generated stable income during the year, while Playmates Toys' 2022 performance was below original expectations, amidst an uncertain economic climate with increasingly cautious consumer behaviour and currency headwinds.
-A material part of Playmates Toys' year-over-year revenue decline is due to lower Godzilla vs. Kong product sales, lapping the movie release in 2021, which was anticipated.
-The Miraculous: Tales of Ladybug & Cat Noir toy line performed very strongly through early 2022, but moderated as macroeconomic headwinds increased in the later part of the year.
+In an uncertain economic climate with increasingly cautious consumer behaviour and currency headwinds, our 2022 performance was below our original expectations.
+A material part of our year-over-year revenue decline is due to lower Godzilla vs. Kong product sales, lapping the movie release in 2021, which we anticipated.
+Our Miraculous: Tales of Ladybug & Cat Noir toy line performed very strongly through early 2022, but moderated as macroeconomic headwinds increased in the later part of the year.
 In light of the challenging market conditions, we took decisive steps to reduce inventory, which resulted in additional costs and margin pressure.
-Overall, our team was able to navigate through these challenges.
-The Group generated HK\$202.6 million in operating profit before property revaluation, and Playmates Toys delivered a profit for the year.
+Overall, our team was able to navigate through these challenges and delivered a profit for the year.

-Looking forward to 2023, we expect our annual rental income from investment properties to decline substantially as a result of the renewal of the significant lease on the commercial podium floors of The Toy House at a reduced rent, as previously announced.
-Playmates Toys' operating environment is also expected to be challenging, but we are optimistic that major entertainment events will provide a boost to our product lines.
+Looking forward to 2023, challenges and uncertainties remain in our operating environment, but we are optimistic that major entertainment events will provide a boost to our product lines.
 The Miraculous Ladybug & Cat Noir movie will debut later this year, and aims to create further excitement among current Miraculous fans, as well as introduce a brand new audience to the Miraculous universe.
 In August 2023, Paramount will release around the world the highly anticipated animated movie: Teenage Mutant Ninja Turtles: Mutant Mayhem, produced by Seth Rogan.
 The movie will offer a fresh new take on the iconic franchise by embracing the "teenage" element of Teenage Mutant Ninja Turtles.
 Our all-new line of toys was unveiled to major retailers and distributors recently, and was met with enthusiastic and unanimous trade support.